 Newberry is a decidedly white-collar village, with fully 87.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newberry is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Newberry who work in food service (17.98%), office and administrative support (12.36%), and personal care services (12.08%).

-The education level of Newberry citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.47% of adults 25 and older in Newberry have a college degree.
+The percentage of adults in Newberry who are college-educated is close to the national average for all communities of 21.84%: 18.47% of the adults in Newberry have a bachelor's degree or advanced degree.

 The people who call Newberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newberry residents report their race to be White, followed by Native American.
 Important ancestries of people in Newberry include German, English, Irish, French, and Polish.